lkaranl/Vector_Clock-1/README.md

 # How to install
 * You can do an installation automatically by running the file 'INSTALL.sh'.

 # Why the development?
 It was developed by Professor Diogenes on the campus of UNEMAT BBG - MT in order to ... and being under my responsibility the documentation and implementation of the project in GitHub

-# Is this the only system of sync?
-I do not know

 # Is this system 100% complete?
 Yes, it can be used in full according to the proposal.